Editor's note: American Express pulled the option to transfer points to Hawaiian Airlines mid-morning on Monday.

 - You can add a free stopover to any award ticket, squeezing in two destinations for the price of one.
 And yes, that includes even one-way award tickets

-Alaska miles are so valuable, we're even giving the Hawaiian Airlines® World Elite Mastercard® a hard look for the first time … ever.
-With the current publicly available welcome bonus offer, you can earn 70,000 miles after spending $2,000 within 90 days.
-You could earn those miles even faster by applying through this link, though you’ll need to get (or find) a special six-digit code from a Hawaiian Airlines flight attendant: Make a single purchase – whether it's a pack of gum, cup of coffee, or something else – and pay the card's $99 annual fee, and you'll earn the same 70,000-mile signup bonus.
+Alaska miles are so valuable, we're even giving the Hawaiian Airlines® World Elite Mastercard® (for full disclosure, this is not an affiliate link) a hard look for the first time … ever.
+With the current publicly available welcome bonus offer, you can earn 60,000 miles after spending $2,000 within 90 days.

 Bottom Line

-If you've got some Amex points and a good way to redeem some Alaska miles (trust me: you do), this is a golden opportunity.
+If you've got a stash of Amex points and a good way to redeem Alaska miles (and trust us, there are many), this is your last, last chance.

 How does one go about transferring Hawaiian miles held by a family member to another family member’s Alaska account?